apache/apisix-website/blog/en/blog/2023/10/07/apisix-gitops-adc.md

 ## Why Does APISIX Support GitOps Declarative Configuration

 Although APISIX offers a stand-alone mode that allows configuration through YAML files, it lacks seamless integration with related ecosystems such as CI/CD tools like Jenkins and ArgoCD.
-While the APISIX Ingress Controller project has made significant strides in this area, APISIX itself does not provide a comprehensive set of declarative tools to support GitOps when used in non-Kubernetes environments such as bare metal or virtual machines.
+While the APISIX Ingress Controller project makes significant strides in this area, APISIX itself does not provide a comprehensive set of declarative tools to support GitOps when used in non-Kubernetes environments such as bare metal or virtual machines.

 In traditional API gateway management, configurations and policies are typically manipulated using imperative methods, requiring manual modifications through command-line tools or management interfaces.
 This approach poses several challenges: